Covid-19: PM Modi extends countrywide lockdown till May 3, rules to be stricter for next 1 week

 Earlier, the Centre had said that 25 districts in 15 states had contained the spread of Covid-19, with no new cases in the last two weeks.

-Modi that people have been disciplined in observing the lockdown.
+Modi said that people have been disciplined in observing the lockdown.
 “This is a real tribute to Dr Babasaheb Ambedkar,” Modi said, on the birth anniversary of Ambedkar.
-The prime minister said this is the time of festivals in the country.
+The prime minister noted that this is the time of festivals in the country.
 “The way people are following the rules during the lockdown, celebrating festivals at home, is very motivating and worthy of appreciation,” Modi said.

 The prime minister said India has been far more successful in curbing the spread of the pandemic than other countries around the world.
 He said India had begun screening passengers arriving from abroad even before it had registered a single case.
 Modi said that when India had less than 100 cases, it began quarantining foreign travellers, and shut down the country with less than 550 cases.